 Complaints under the Code are considered by the Code of Practice Panel and, where required, by the Code of Practice Appeal Board.
 Reports on completed cases are published by the PMCPA in its Code of Practice Review and on its website.
 The PMCPA also publishes a list of ongoing cases on its website.

 How to Complain

-Complaints should be submitted to the Director of the Prescription Medicines Code of Practice Authority, 12 Whitehall, London SW1A 2DY, telephone 020-7747 8880, facsimile 020-7747 8881, email complaints@pmcpa.org.uk.
+Complaints should be submitted Director of the Prescription Medicines Code of Practice 7th Authority, Floor, Southside, 105 London SW1E Victoria Street, 6QT, telephone 020-7747 8880, facsimile 020-7747 8881, email complaints@pmcpa.org.uk.